 While music can be great for alleviating the monotony of a long walk, hearing is one of the best defenses against danger.
 Foregoing headphones or substantially lowering their volume will help keep pedestrians safe.

 Pedestrian safety zones are a great idea and make the roads safer, but they should never take the place of awareness.
 If a motorist has struck you or a loved one, the road to recovery could be long and expensive, and you should talk to a personal injury lawyer as soon as possible to find out what your legal options are.

-Shrager & Sachs has experience handling complex motor vehicle accident claims in Pennsylvania and is prepared to whatever it takes to get justice for you or a loved one who has been seriously injured in a preventable accident.
+Shrager, Sachs, & Blanco has experience handling complex motor vehicle accident claims in Pennsylvania and is prepared to whatever it takes to get justice for you or a loved one who has been seriously injured in a preventable accident.
 To learn how we can help, get in touch with our Philadelphia law firm today.